 Phillips shall have the right, but not the obligation, to rescind a sale without notice to the buyer if we reasonably believe that there is a material breach of the seller's representations and warranties or the Authorship Warranty or an adverse claim is made by a third party.
 Upon notice of Phillips election to rescind the sale, the buyer will promptly return the lot to Phillips, and we will then refund the Purchase Price paid to us.
-As described more fully in Paragraph 13 below, the refund shall constitute the sole remedy and recourse of the buyer against Phillips and the seller with respect to such rescinded sale.
+The refund shall constitute the sole remedy and recourse of the buyer against Phillips and the seller with respect to such rescinded sale.

 EXPORT, IMPORT AND ENDANGERED SPECIES LICENCES AND PERMITS